-All alternative file locations must reside on the same $\equiv$ disk partition.
+All alternative file locations must reside on the same \equiv disk partition12.

 Key Description app.dir.tmp Location of temporary files created by SavaPage.
 It is created when the application starts and removed when stopped, so make sure it is exclusively used by the SavaPage application.
-The location is not used by third-party Java components: they use java.io.tmpdir to store their own temporary files.
-Default: subdirectory savapage of JVM system property java.io.tmpdir.See Section 20.3.3, "JVM Temporary Files" [289]. • User savapage must have permission to create the location. app.dir.safepages Location where the user's SafePages are stored.
+The location is not used by third-party Java components: they use java.io.tmpdir to store the own temporary files.
+Default: subdirectory savapage of JVM system property java.io.tmpdir.
+See Section 22.3.3, "JVM Temporary Files" [300]. • User savapage must have permission to create the location. app.dir.safepages Location where the user's SafePages are stored.
 Default: /opt/savapage/server/data/internal/safepages

-This constraint is needed because files are initially created in the temporary location and atomically moved to their destination.
+12 This constraint is needed because files are initially created in the temporary location and atomically moved to their destination.
 Atomic moves do not work cross-partition.